kevinvervloet/Simulate4_dog_calendar/README.md

 ![image](https://user-images.githubusercontent.com/72076173/163708019-75f0c1c8-fc6c-4ef2-b859-4d632397a4e4.png)

-After you used one if these features the app will give you a confirmation message when you succesfully inserted a new event in your calendar.
+When you click one either one of these buttons the app will ask you to input some information.
+If that information is inserted correctly, the app will give you a callback message that the values are correct.
+After that you can check your calendar and see the reminder has been made one Google Calendars

 ![image](https://user-images.githubusercontent.com/72076173/163708201-b635c392-52c5-449f-8937-46263643e6a1.png)
 ![image](https://user-images.githubusercontent.com/72076173/163708228-4b39bc3d-f008-4ccf-9593-732ac78a21df.png)